-Hyperhidrosis can be classified as either primary or secondary.
-Primary focal hyperhidrosis is idiopathic in nature and is defined as excessive sweating induced by sympathetic hyperactivity in selected areas that is not associated with an underlying disease process.
-The most common locations are underarms (axillary hyperhidrosis), hands (palmar hyperhidrosis), and feet (plantar hyperhidrosis).
-Primary focal hyperhidrosis is a condition that is characterized by visible, excessive sweating of at least 6 months' duration without apparent cause.
-Hyperhidrosis can ruin clothing, produce emotional distress, and lead to occupational disability.
+Hyperhidrosis can be classified as either primary or secondary.1 Primary focal hyperhidrosis is idiopathic in nature and is defined as excessive sweating induced by sympathetic hyperactivity in selected areas that is not associated with an underlying disease process.2 The most common locations are underarms (axillary hyperhidrosis), hands (palmar hyperhidrosis), and feet (plantar hyperhidrosis).
+Primary focal hyperhidrosis is a condition that is characterized by visible, excessive sweating of at least six months' duration without apparent cause.
+Hyperhidrosis can ruin clothing, produce emotional distress, and lead to occupational disability.1

 Secondary hyperhidrosis can result from a variety of drugs, such as tricyclic antidepressants, selective serotonin reuptake inhibitors (SSRIs), or underlying diseases/conditions, such as febrile diseases, diabetes mellitus, or menopause.
 Secondary hyperhidrosis is usually generalized or craniofacial sweating.
 Secondary gustatory hyperhidrosis is excessive sweating on ingesting highly spiced foods.
-This trigeminovascular reflex typically occurs symmetrically on scalp or face and predominately over forehead, lips, and nose.
+This trigeminovascular reflex typically occurs symmetrically on scalp or face and predominately over the forehead, lips, and nose.
 Secondary facial gustatory sweating, in contrast, is usually asymmetrical and occurs independently of the nature of the ingested food.
 This phenomenon frequently occurs after injury or surgery in the region of the parotid gland.

-A variety of therapies have been investigated for primary hyperhidrosis, including topical therapy with aluminum chloride, iontophoresis, intradermal injections of botulinum toxin type A, endoscopic transthoracic sympathectomy, and surgical excision of axillary sweat glands.
-Thoracic sympathectomy is an invasive procedure intended to arrest the symptoms of hyperhidrosis.
-Treatment of secondary hyperhidrosis focuses on the treatment of the underlying cause, such as discontinuing certain drugs or hormone replacement therapy as a treatment of menopausal symptoms.
+A variety of therapies have been investigated for primary hyperhidrosis, including topical therapy with aluminum chloride, iontophoresis, intradermal injections of botulinum toxin type A, endoscopic transthoracic sympathectomy (ETS), and surgical excision of axillary sweat glands. ^{1,3,4} ETS is an invasive procedure intended to arrest the symptoms of hyperhidrosis and involves interrupting the upper thoracic sympathetic chain through clipping, cauterization, or cutting.
+1 ETS is considered a last resort due to potential serious, irreversible compensatory sweating (excessive sweating on large areas of the body or all over), as well as other effects, such as extreme hypotension, arrhythmia, and heat intolerance.
+5 Treatment of secondary hyperhidrosis focuses on the treatment of the underlying cause, such as discontinuing certain drugs or hormone replacement therapy as a treatment of menopausal symptoms.

 Microwave energy has been proposed for the treatment of primary axillary hyperhidrosis.
-The miraDry System (Mirimar Labs, Inc) is an FDA approved device indicated for treatment of primary axillary hyperhidrosis.
+The miraDry System (Mirimar Labs, Inc) is a Food and Drug Administration (FDA) approved device indicated for treatment of primary axillary hyperhidrosis.
 It is not indicated for treating hyperhidrosis related to other body areas or generalized hyperhidrosis.
-There is insufficient evidence in published peer-reviewed literature to support the safety and efficacy of microwave energy for the treatment of primary axillary hyperhidrosis.
-Most of the studies are limited by small sample size with data on long-term health outcomes lacking.
+According to the National Institute for Health and Care Excellence (NICE), "Current evidence on the safety and efficacy of transcutaneous microwave ablation for severe primary axillary hyperhidrosis is inadequate in quantity and quality.
+Therefore, this procedure should only be used with special arrangements for clinical governance, consent and audit or research.
+NICE encourages further research into transcutaneous microwave ablation for severe primary axillary hyperhidrosis and may update the guidance on publication of further evidence."